abhicache/abhicache/README.md

 ---

 ## 💻 About Me
-I'm Abhi, a frontend engineer who loves turning ideas into clean, fast, and delightful web experiences.
+I'm Abhi, an engineer who loves iterating over problems from a first principles pov.

-I've shipped products at early-stage startups, worked across modern stacks (React, Next.js, Zustand/Redux, Tailwind, Prisma), and built everything from dashboards to section designers and scheduling platforms.
+I've shipped products at early-stage startups, worked across modern stacks (Django, FastAPI, React, Next.js, Zustand/Redux, Tailwind, Prisma), and built everything from dashboards to section designers and scheduling platforms.

 I care about design systems, developer experience, and shipping with ownership.
-Whether it's building scalable UIs, managing state like a boss, or wrangling JSON configs at 2 AM — I’m in.
+Whether it's building scalable UIs, managing state like a boss, or wrangling JSON configs at 2 AM - I’m in.

+Love reading about scalable systems.
 Always learning, always building.
 Sometimes breaking prod.
 Always fixing it before anyone notices. 😄

 ---